SwissClinicalTrialOrganisation/secuTrial_recipes/create_sae_notification/README.md

  Note: If you have two separate forms for AE and SAE
        then follow the recipe “Create email notifications” → “Emails for specific forms”).
-If the SAE documentationis included within the AE-form
+If the SAE documentation is included within the AE-form
        then perform the following steps.
 ```